-Data from the Texas Higher Education Coordinating Board was extracted for each year from 2008 to 2014.
+Data from the Texas Higher Education Coordinating Board was extracted for each year from 2008 to 2017.
 Validity of the data has been difficult to confirm.
 The data provided primarily represents licensures taken and passed at community colleges, not all institutions or licensing agencies participate in the report.
 Additional notes on the data:

-The total number of licensures passed peaked in 2012 as the Gulf Coast Region entered a period of rapid expansion.
-The total number of licensures passed fell 6.8 percent by 2014.
+The total number of licensures passed peaked in 2011 as the Gulf Coast Region entered a period of rapid expansion.
+The total number of licensures passed was down by 688 from the 2011 peak in 2017, down 14.4 percent.

 Passing rates were at their highest during the first sampling year at 91.7 percent and have since declined an average 1.12 percent each year to 85.0 percent in 2014.
+Since 2014, the passing rate has risen steadily reaching 89.1 percent by 2017.

-Fifteen of the top twenty licensures were in the health care field.
+Twenty of the top twenty-five licensures were in the health care field.